vadramson/Shopify_pipeline/README.md

 # Shopify Data Pipeline

 ## Overview
-_FYI: Read the FYI at the end for the .env file_
+_FYI: Read the NB at the end of the page to know why you see the .env file_

 This repository contains a Python-based data pipeline for processing daily Shopify configurations.
 The pipeline is designed to: